WHAT IS A COLLECTIVE?

 Unfortunately, discrimination based on gender identification and sexual orientation still exists on campus.
 For some the threat of being singled out hinders learning ability and emotional health as school space is rendered unsafe.
 Derogatory comments, the defacing of queer collective posters, the ambiguity around trans inclusiveness and acts of homophobia all contribute to an unhealthy environment for students.
 As discriminatory attitudes are often rooted in a lack of understanding or education about certain issues, the CSU endeavors to raise awareness for the purpose of creating a healthier environment.
 All students are encouraged to access the safe space and resources available in the Queer Resource Centre, the peer support group and the counseling department.

-The Collectives’ Positive Space campaign looks to transform the whole campus into a positive space for all, a space where the LGBTTIQQ community and allies are accepted and safe.
-In doing so the collective is looking to raise awareness and increase the capability of students and staff to respond to heterosexism; to work in partnership with departments and offices on campus to provide academic, social and cultural support to Lesbian, Gay, Bisexual, Two-Spirited, Transgender, Intersex, Queer & Questioning (LGBTTIQQ) students; and to assist those coming out and supply a forum for dialogue about gender & sexuality.
+The Collectives’ Positive Space campaign looks to transform the whole campus into a positive space for all, a space where the 2SLGBTQQIA+ community and allies are accepted and safe.
+In doing so the collective is looking to raise awareness and increase the capability of students and staff to respond to heterosexism; to work in partnership with departments and offices on campus to provide academic, social and cultural support to Two-Spirit, lesbian, gay, bisexual, trans, queer, questioning, intersex, and asexual (2SLGBTQQIA+) students; and to assist those coming out and supply a forum for dialogue about gender & sexuality.